dristi211/DristisBooksStore/DristisBooksStore/README.txt

   so checked back and found that in the ErrorViewModel namespace was missing like the following code

      this code need to add with  DristisBooksStore.Models.ViewModels.ErrorViewModel instead I had ErrorViewModel only

+     At 11:50
+     add-migration AddDefaultIdentityMigration in the Nugate Package Manager console Build succeeded but giving the following red warning

+ Your target project 'DristisBooksStore' doesn't match your migrations assembly 'DristisBooks.DataAccess'.
+Either change your target project or change your migrations assembly.
+Change your migrations assembly by using DbContextOptionsBuilder.
+E.g. options.UseSqlServer(connection, b => b.MigrationsAssembly("DristisBooksStore")).
+By default, the migrations assembly is the assembly containing the DbContext.
+Change your target project to the migrations project by using the Package Manager Console's Default project drop-down list, or by executing "dotnet ef" from the directory containing the migrations project.

+So changed the default project from DristisBooksStore to correct default project .DataAccess and run again